 Caledonia is a medium-sized village located in the state of Wisconsin.
-With a population of 24,684 people and five constituent neighborhoods, Caledonia is the 32nd largest community in Wisconsin.
+With a population of 25,229 people and six constituent neighborhoods, Caledonia is the 33rd largest community in Wisconsin.

+Caledonia is a somewhat ethnically-diverse village.
 The people who call Caledonia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Caledonia residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Caledonia include Polish, Irish, English, and Danish.
+Important ancestries of people in Caledonia include German, Polish, Irish, Italian, and English.

 The most common language spoken in Caledonia is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.